hertogp/stitch/README.md

-# Turning codeblocks into works of art
+# Turn codeblocks into works of art

 If you can generate output (be it text or graphics) from the command line, stitch will help you do the same from within a codeblock and